datafolklabs/cement/doc/source/dev/hooks.rst

 post_setup
 ^^^^^^^^^^

 Run last when CementApp.setup() is called.
-The application object object is passed as an argument.
+The application object is passed as an argument.
 Nothing is expected in return.

 .. code-block:: python